The System of W. B. Yeats’s A Vision

 I would like to thank Professor Warwick Gould at the University of London’s Institute of English Studies for his encouragement in the creation of these pages, and Colin McDowell for his helpful comments on them.

-This site is created, written, and maintained by Neil Mann (contact).
+This site was created and written, and is maintained by Neil Mann (contact).

 Go to Contents Page